 North Carolina Solar Panel Disposal and Decommissioning

 With SEIA projecting nearly a six percent increase to the almost 6400 MW of solar panels currently in use across the state, North Carolina solar panel recycling demand is staged to grow.
-“Repower” projects and decommissioning services will also be necessary to either breathe new life into existing solar installations or to help safely return land to use with limited brownfield concerns.
+“Repower” projects and solar decommissioning services will also be necessary to either breathe new life into existing solar installations or to help safely return land to use with limited brownfield concerns.

 Decommissioning planning, which is a careful process, fully addresses these environmental concerns years before the physical decommissioning efforts begin.
 These plans ensure that proper solar panel disposal, from the handling during take-down all the way to recycling, takes place.

 Looking for utility-scale decommissioning or solar panel recycling in North Carolina?
 The We Recycle Solar team provides service throughout the Southeast.

 Unless otherwise noted, all data from SEIA/GTM Research U.S. Solar Market Insight